Cesare Cantù: Biography

-Cantù was born December 5, 1804 at Brivio, in Lombardy.
-He studied in Milan, at the College of St. Alexander Barnabite, and began his career as a teacher.
-His first literary essay (1828) was a romantic poem entitled Algiso, and in the following year he produced a Storia della città e della diocesi di Como in two volumes (Como, 1829).
+Cantù was born December 5, 1804, at Brivio, near Como in Lombardy.
+The eldest of ten children, he belonged to an old though impoverished family.
+He studied in Milan, at the Barnabite College of St. Alexander, and began his career as a teacher.
+In 1822 he began teaching literature at the liceo in his native Brivio.
+He went on to teach in Como, and in 1832 in Milan.
+His first literary essay (1828) was a romantic poem entitled Algiso, and in the following year, he produced a Storia della città e della diocesi di Como in two volumes (Como, 1829).
+Shortly afterwards appeared Ragionamenti sulla Storia Lombarda nel secolo XVII (Milan, 1832), which was published later under the title Commento storico ai Promessi Sposi di A. Manzoni, o la Lombardia nel secolo XVII.
 The death of his father then left him in charge of a large family, and he worked very hard both as a teacher and a writer to provide for them.
 His prodigious literary activity led to his falling under the suspicions of the Austrian police, who thought he was a member of Young Italy, and he was arrested in 1833.

-While in prison writing materials were denied him, but he managed to write on rags with a tooth-pick and candle smoke, and thus composed the novel Margherita Pusterla (Milan, 1838).
+While in prison, writing materials were denied him, but he managed to write on rags with a tooth-pick and candle smoke, and thus composed the historical novel Margherita Pusterla (Milan, 1838).
 On his release a year later, as he was prohibited from teaching, literature became his only recourse.
 In 1836 the Turinese publisher, Giuseppe Pomba, commissioned him to write a universal history, which his vast reading enabled him to do.
 In six years the work was completed in seventy-two volumes, and immediately achieved a general popularity; the publisher made a fortune out of it, and Cantù's royalties amounted, it is said, to 300,000 lire (£12,000).
+The work was often reprinted, and has been translated into English, German, French, and Spanish.
+It is the first historical work by an Italian which, in a well-finished and vigorous style, gives a philosophical treatment of the development of all civilized peoples from the remotest times to the pontificate of Pius IX.
+In 1846 Cantù published a successful collection of poems for children entitled Fior di memoria pei bambini.
+He collaborated with the most important Italian academic journals, including the Annali universali di statistica, directed by Gian Domenico Romagnosi, the Antologia, directed by Giovan Pietro Vieusseux, and the Ricoglitore italiano e straniero, which mainly dealt with historical and literary subjects.